-that is submitted and accompanied by all required information on, or after, 1 July 2021 will be subject to the conditions of this Policy and any amendments.
+that is submitted and accompanied by all required information on, or after, 4 July 2024 will be subject to the conditions of this Policy and any amendments.

-Applications made prior to this date will be assessed under the policy that was in force at the time application was submitted, if any were in force at the time.
+Applications made prior to this date will be assessed under the policy that was in force at the time application was submitted.